 The funny thing about this is that people are rarely aware that they even have this limitation until you show them.

 Also, keep in mind that this is not “chronic pain.”
-Sure this person has had shoulder pain for 8 months, but it’s because they keep irritating the area.
+Sure this person has had shoulder pain for 8 months, but it’s because they keep irritating the area in the gym.
 This is more like recurring acute pain.

 Differentiating Between the Types of Shoulder Impingement